ece362-purdue/proton-labs/lab0-intro/soldering.md

 > [!WARNING]
 **Read the paragraph below in full and watch the animation first before trying it.**

-Touch the solder to the pin and pad, and move the iron to the same position such that it makes contact with the solder.
-You'll have to angle how you press down on the board to ensure the pins are standing up straight and not at an angle.
-Touch the iron to the solder, and the second you see the gap being plugged by the melted solder, **pull the iron back** and look at the connection formed between the pin and the pad.

-It might be that you touch the solder at a different angle and it ends up on the iron, facing upward.
-In that case, just turn the iron and touch the melted solder ball on to the pad, which will have the same effect.
+Touch the iron to the pin and the pad at the same time, wait for about one second to let it heat up, and then touch the solder in between the pin and the pad.
+The solder will quickly melt, forming a connection between the pin and the pad, at which point you should pull back the solder and inspect the joint.

 <div class="center">
     <img src="images/soldering-first.gif" style="margin: 1em 0; max-width: 800px">